-Sonos' latest surround sound solution is contained entirely in a single soundbar it calls Arc.
-While we’re not sure if the device gets its name from the HDMI interface it uses, the curved sound it pitches or the fact that it is perhaps, metaphorically, a vessel delivering impressive surround sound to the modern minimalist home, whichever the case this system is hell-bent on short circuiting the surround sound game.
+The Sonos Arc is the company's biggest and beefiest soundbar even now, a few years on from its release.
+While we’re not sure if the device gets its name from the HDMI interface it uses, the curved sound it pitches or the fact that it is perhaps, metaphorically, a vessel delivering impressive surround sound to the modern minimalist home – but whichever the case, this bar is built to deliver big sound without taking over the room.

-The Sonos Arc wireless speaker draws on Dolby’s latest TrueHD and Dolby Digital Plus sound codecs to deliver the best quality lossless audio found on cutting edge Blu-ray disks and some of the leading streaming services.
-It then enhances the 3D soundscape using Dolby Atmos object tracks to bounce certain sounds off the walls around you so they feel like they’re coming at you from all angles.
+The Sonos Arc can deliver the best quality Dolby lossless audio found on cutting edge Blu-ray disks, and can provide the 3D soundscape of Dolby Atmos object tracks from discs and streaming movies.
+This means that it can bounce certain sounds off the walls around you so they feel like they’re coming at you from all angles.

 While all this might sound complicated, the Sonos Arc setup couldn’t be simpler, involving just a couple of steps on the smartphone app.
 The minimalist cable connections and all-in-one system construction add to this no-fuss feeling and streamlined aesthetic.
-If you’ve got a media room with four walls and a roof then this Dolby Atmos soundbar is really all you need for great surround sound.
+If you’ve got a media room with four walls and a roof then this is absolutely one of the best soundbars around.

 Sonos Arc: price and availability